Elementary School Handbook

 Plagiarism is the act of using someone else’s words or ideas as your own.
 Students are required to give proper credit to all Internet sources used in academic assignments, whether quoted or summarized.
 This includes all forms of media on the Internet, such as graphics, movies, music and text.
 Plagiarism of Internet resources will be treated in the same manner as any other incidences of plagiarism, as stated in your school’s handbook.
 In addition, students must adhere to the copyright laws of the United States (P.L 94-553) and the Congressional Guidelines that delineate it regarding software, authorship and copying information.
 All students should also adhere to the Creative Commons licenses where the author/artist denotes what media may be shared, remixed or reused.

-The use of anonymous proxies to get around content filtering is strictly prohibited and is a direct violation of this agreement.
+The use of anonymous proxies and VPNs to get around content filtering is strictly prohibited and is a direct violation of district policy.

 Accessing/Posting Inappropriate Material